dogpls/NZ/README.md

 # NZ

-# Hosting friend's Website for a friend
+# Website for a friend

 # Used for practing my webdesign